raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 ### and thus to fibonacci

-Thusly, we can write our complete fibonacci function:
+We can now write our complete fibonacci function:

 {% highlight javascript %}
 let times = (...matrices) =>